• Skip to primary navigation

 The Infused Meal Experience

-Margaret reflects on a memorable lunch hosted by Kelly from Kelly’s Green Lounge and Ganja Mama Nadia.
+I attend a memorable lunch hosted by Kelly from Kelly’s Green Lounge and Ganja Mama Nadia (my first podcast guest!).
 At this event, the food wasn’t infused directly; instead, infused butters and sauces were provided separately.
-This “choose your own adventure” approach allowed guests to control their dosing, a concept that resonated with Margaret and inspired her to explore more versatile infusion methods.
+This “choose your own adventure” approach allowed guests to control their dosing, a concept that resonated with me and inspired me to explore more versatile infusion methods.

 The Process of Making Cannabis Infused Citrus Butter

-Margaret shares her detailed process for making citrus butter, starting from scratch with cultured butter.
+Here is the detailed process for making citrus butter, starting from scratch with cultured butter but of course you don’t need to start with homemade butter, just use store bought butter and then infuse it.
 Here’s a step-by-step breakdown:

 Cultured Butter Preparation: